Sacred and Profane Love

-Sacred and Profane Love (Amore Sacro e Amor Profano) is an oil painting by Titian, dated to 1514, early in his career.
+Sacred and Profane Love (Amore Sacro e Amor Profano) is an oil painting by Titian, dated 1514, early in his career.

 It is assumed that the painting was commissioned by Niccolò Aurelio, secretary of the Venice Council of Ten, whose coat of arms is depicted on a sarcophagus or fountain, to celebrate his marriage with young widow Laura Bagarotto.
 In the early proposed identification of Charles Hope in a 1976 article, the painting shows a bride in white clothes, sitting next to Cupid, accompanied by the goddess Venus.
-Although many stories have been spilled by art historians trying to decipher the iconography of the artwork.
-In addition, some consensus was reached, much of the intended meaning of the artwork, including the identity of the central figures, remains controversial.
+However, many stories have been spilled by art historians trying to decipher the iconography of the artwork.
+Although, in addition, some consensus was reached, much of the intended meaning of the artwork, including the identity of the central figures, remains controversial.

-The name of the painting was first recorded in 1693, when it was listed as Amor Divino e Amor Profano (Divine love and Profane love), and may not reflect the original concept at all
+The name of the painting was first recorded in 1693, when it was listed as Amor Divino e Amor Profano (Divine love and Profane love), and may not reflect the original concept at all.

 The artwork was analyzed in 2000 using a variant of X-ray fluorescence spectroscopy, which allowed us to identify the pigments used by Titian.
 The analysis revealed lead-white, azurite, lead-tin-yellow, bright red and yellow ocher